 To the left, it heads up a steep craggy hillside.

-Once you reach the top of the hill, there are a lot of options.
-You can continue south along the bluff and then loop back around.
-We usually head inland and wind our way up to The Peak via the The Bluff Trail.
+Once at the top of the hill, there are a lot of options.
+Continue south along the bluff and then loop back around.
+Or, we usually head inland and wind our way up to The Peak via The Bluff Trail.
 There are 360 degree views at The Peak!
 There is also a rock labyrinth that was pretty faded the last time we were there, but maybe someone will rebuild it.

 From the Peak, head back down via the Coastal Trail or the Timigtac Trail.
 The latter adds some more elevation gains & losses and was fairly muddy at the end.

 The views on this hike will keep me coming back time & time again.
 It can be a little confusing to stay on my planned path with all the crisscrossing trails, but the space is very open so it’s hard to get lost.
 We have taken some wrong turns which have just helped us explore more!
 The more we hike here the more familiar we become and the less we need our GPS to guide us!

 Our kids generally like this one because it’s not too long and the views keep them engaged.
 Their one complaint is that there’s a lot of uphill!